orangejuice/blog/data/activity/book-双向养育-2016/record.en.md

 date: 2024-05-09 21:29:21+08:00
 douban:
   rating: 8.4
-  subtitle: "[US] Jayne A. Major / 2016 / Jiangxi People's Publishing House"
+  subtitle: Jayne A. Major / 2016 / Jiangxi People's Publishing House
 ---

-Via tw Dou small bean Only when self-worth is rooted in the heart can we have the confidence to take action and the courage to take responsibility.
-This is 'inner drive'.

-——Jayne Major, 'Bilateral Parenting'
+Via Twitter user DouXiaoDou: Only when our self-worth is rooted deep within can we possess the confidence to act and the courage to take responsibility.
+This is what 'intrinsic motivation' is all about. — Jayne A. Major, 'Bilateral Parenting'